 Tires

-The tires themselves play a key role in managing grip, and this can be affected by the size, width and compound of them.
-The softer compound tires will offer more grip, and harder tires offer less grip.
-The wider the tire, the more surface area, and thus the more area there is for the contact patch to grip the ground.
+The tires themselves play a key role in managing grip, and this can be affected by their width and compound.
+Softer compound tires will offer more grip, and harder tires offer less grip.
+The wider the tire, the more surface area, and therefore the more area there is for the contact patch to grip the ground.

 Suspension

-The tires are part of the suspension system in the car, which is what moves under the weight and thus dictates to what extent the weight transfers throughout the car.
-Other components of the suspension system will work in tandem with the tires, such as anti-roll bars and various rotors and springs, to help minimize weight transfer and maximize grip.
+The tires are part of the suspension system in the car, which is what moves under the weight and therefore dictates to what extent the weight transfers throughout the car.
+Other components of the suspension system will work in tandem with the tires, such as anti-roll bars and various dampers and springs, to help minimize weight transfer and maximize grip.

 External Factors

-Other things like the track surface and the weather conditions will also obviously have an effect on the levels of grip, but the main factors are the suspension system and the weight distribution.
-Thus, it should be clear that in order to maximize and maintain grip, a solid understanding of weight distribution and weight transfer is a must.
+Other things like the track surface and the weather conditions will also have an effect on the levels of grip, but the main factors we have some control over are the suspension system and the weight distribution.
+So, it should be clear that in order to maximize and maintain grip, a solid understanding of weight distribution and weight transfer is a must.

 How Engine Position Affects Weight Distribution

-The weight distribution is affected by where the weight of the car sits, and one of the heaviest components is the engine.
-You will find there are several different configurations on the market, with one of the most popular putting the engine in the front of the car.
-You will find both front and rear wheel drive options with this engine position.
+The weight distribution of a car is also affected by where the weight of the car sits at rest, and one of the heaviest components is the engine.
+There are several different configurations, with one of the most popular having the engine in the front of the car.
+You will find both front and rear wheel drive options with this engine position, and your road car probably has its engine in the front.

 Finding A Balance

-If the car was to brake intensively however, even more weight would shift to the front, which makes the back even lighter and thus more prone to spinning out.
-If the engine is located in the back, then this problem flips on its head, and the car will often struggle to gain grip at the front tires when under intense acceleration.
+But if the car was to brake intensively, even more weight would shift to the front, which makes the back even lighter and therefore more prone to spinning out.
+If the engine is located in the back, then this problem flips on its head, and the car will often struggle to gain grip at the front tires when under intense acceleration, but possibly be more balanced under braking.

-Thus, there is a balance to be found between the drive train, the weight distribution and other things like the brake bias of the car to ensure it is suited for the particular drivers’ style.
-There are also mid-engine cars, which help to balance the weight distribution further, and thus these are often favorable for race cars for maximum grip and power.
+So, there is a balance to be found between the drive train, the weight distribution, and other things like the brake bias of the car to ensure it is suited for the particular driver’s style.
+There are also mid-engine cars, which help to balance the weight distribution further, and so these are often favorable for race cars for maximum grip and power.

 Final Thoughts

-The way that a car’s weight is distributed will be dependent on a lot of different factors, with the main one being the engine position.
-Weight distribution will have a drastic effect on how the car handles at high speed, and so whether the car is front, rear, four- or all-wheel drive is also important to consider.
-Careful tuning of the car’s weight distribution and brake bias is key to maximizing performance.
+The way that a car’s weight is distributed will depend on a lot of different factors, with the main one being the engine position.
+Weight distribution will have a drastic effect on how the car handles at high speed.
+Careful tuning of the car’s weight distribution and brake bias is key to maximizing performance, but nothing beats simply getting more track time in to better understand how your inputs affect the car’s behavior!